NCAR/PyCECT/README_pyEnsSum.rst

                             The variable list that will be included for reading and processing

+	exclude_empty.json
+	                   An empty exclude variable list, useful for determining from scratch which variables to exclude

 Before you start to use the package, you need to load the following modules:
 ----------------------------------------------------------------------------